 Why is the WARN Act Important?

-The Act serves multiple purposes, primarily ensuring that employees have sufficient time to prepare for job loss and giving them an opportunity to find alternative employment.
-Additionally, the act encourages open communication between employers and employees, fostering a sense of trust and fairness in the workplace.
-Compliance with the WARN Act is not only a legal obligation but also a strategic move for companies to maintain a positive employer brand and employee relations.
+The Act serves multiple purposes.
+Its primary purpose is to ensure that employees have sufficient time to prepare for losing their job and to give them the chance of finding an alternative place of employment.
+The act also encourages open communication between employers and employees.
+Compliance with the WARN Act is first and foremost a legal obligation, but it can also be seen as a strategic move for your organization to maintain a positive employer brand and positive employee relations.

 Worker Adjustment and Retraining Notification Act of 1988 Purpose